aemmav/Just-in-Time/README.md

 - Code written in GameMaker Studio by all four members
 - Assets drawn in Pixilart, Piskel, Procreate, Clip Studio Paint, PineTools, and Aseprite by Jenna and Srijan

-This is was everyone's first Hackathon!
+This is everyone's first Hackathon!
 - Emma, Jenna, and Andy learned to use GameMaker for the first time
 - Srijan and Andy further developed skills in git and version control!